 Wow.
 Right.
-We have been selectively performing pesticide removal tasks that succeed, and pushing these processes free of charge for the public. in fact most of these writings are available in free patent articles. we have been preaching and selling these products for a long time – theres no need for some con man to tell you he has some patented method. summit actually OWNS the patent for the high purity SOP (patent # US20170113160); this patent is used to clean up material, subsequently it does a fabulous job removing pesticides. so stop telling people somehow its a proprietary process. its not, you most likely learned it from Elliot Kremerman.
+We have been selectively performing pesticide removal tasks that succeed, and pushing these processes free of charge for the public. in fact most of these writings are available in free patent articles. we have been preaching and selling these products for a long time – there is no need for some con man to tell you he has some patented method. summit actually OWNS the patent for the high purity SOP (patent # US20170113160); this patent is used to clean up material, subsequently it does a fabulous job removing pesticides. so stop telling people somehow its a proprietary process. its not, you most likely learned it from Elliot Kremerman.
 The patent literature beyond this relies on chromatography and separation techniques. within this writing we will go over several processes to reduce pesticides and how effective they are considered.

 General application components required: